audoeyop/akans-notebook/README.md

 ## Coding Tutorials

-The following tutorials and references teach the fundamentals  of coding for languages and frameworks below.
+The following tutorials and references teach the fundamentals  of coding for languages, consepts, and frameworks below.

 |**Languages**| |
 |---| ---